fygar256/general-assembler-axx/README.md

 ・Escape character

-The escape character `\` can be used in mnemonic and operands.
+You can use the escape character `\` in mnemonic and operands.

 ・error_patterns

-error_patterns uses variables and comparison operators to specify the conditions under which an error occurs.
+error_patterns uses variables and comparison operators to specify the conditions that will cause an error.

-You can specify multiple error patterns, separated by ','.
+Multiple error patterns can be specified, separated by ','.
 For example, as follows.

 ```
 a>3;4,b>7;5
 ```

-In this example, if a>3, error code 4 is returned, and if b>7, error code 5 is returned.
+In this example, when a>3, it returns error code 4, and when b>7, it returns error code 5.

 ・binary_list

-binary_list specifies the codes to be output, separated by ','.
+binary_list specifies the code to be output, separated by ','.
 For example, if you specify 0x03,d, d will be output after 0x3.

 Let's take 8048 as an example.
 If the pattern file contains